-- Make sure participants know where you want them to come to; this is normally directly to OHBA. - Make sure you have sent participants maps, directions, and bus information if needed.
+- Make sure participants know where you want them to come to; this is normally directly to OHBA.
+You must tell OHBA reception who you are expecting and when by emailing: reception@ohba.ox.ac.uk - Make sure you have sent participants maps, directions, and bus information if needed.